Logarithmic scale: Graphic representation

 A slide rule has logarithmic scales, and nomograms often employ logarithmic scales.
 The geometric mean of two numbers is midway between the numbers.
 Before the advent of computer graphics, logarithmic graph paper was a commonly used scientific tool.

 Log–log plots

 If both the vertical and horizontal axes of a plot are scaled logarithmically, the plot is referred to as a log–log plot.

 Semi-logarithmic plots

 If only the ordinate or abscissa is scaled logarithmically, the plot is referred to as a semi-logarithmic plot.

 Extensions

-A modified log transform can be defined for negative input (y<0) and to avoid the singularity for zero input (y=0) so as to produce symmetric log plots:
+A modified log transform can be defined for negative input (y < 0) to avoid the singularity for zero input (y = 0), and so produce symmetric log plots:

 for a constant C=1/ln(10).

 Logarithmic units

 A logarithmic unit is a unit that can be used to express a quantity (physical or mathematical) on a logarithmic scale, that is, as being proportional to the value of a logarithm function applied to the ratio of the quantity and a reference quantity of the same type.
 The choice of unit generally indicates the type of quantity and the base of the logarithm.